jmartsch/processwire-modules-manager2/README.md

 ## Repository Archive Notice

-I have decided to archive the repository due to a lack of interest in its maintenance and development.
+I have decided to archive the repository due to a lack of interest from the community.
 Additionally, there is a potential security vulnerability in the current version of the Axios library being used, which further prompted this decision.

 ## BETA software